khao2393/Fintech-Case-Study/README.md

 ​
 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 *Traditional brokerages measure success by the amount of accounts they retain and the total number of trades made per customer.
 Everytime a customer makes a trade, the brokerage makes profit.
-Robinhood encourgages investors to trade and their zero commision model allows traders to do that.
+Robinhood encourgages investors to trade and their zero commision model allows traders to easily do that.
 In the first three months of 2020, Robinhood users traded nine times as many shares as ETrade customers and 40 times as many shares as Charles Schwab customers.
 In total, Robinhood makes $18,955 from the trading firms for every dollar in the average customer account.
 Options are the most lucrative for the company to faciliate by far.
 Options are complex securites that give people the right to buy or sell a stock a predetermined price.
 This has greater potiential for big gains or losses.
 Robinhood said it had 13 million accounts at the end of 2019 which was 10 million more accounts from the year before.*

 ​
 * How is your company performing relative to competitors in the same domain?​